graalvm/workshops/native-image/reflection/index.md

 By now, I think we probably have an idea why: the "closed world" assumption.

 From its static analysis, the `native-image` tool was unable to determine that class `StringReverser` was ever used and therefore did not include it in the executable it built.
-Note: By omitting uneccessary classes, the tool reduces the size of the resulting file.
+Note: By omitting unnecessary classes, the tool reduces the size of the resulting file.
 However, as you have just seen, this can cause issues when used with reflection.
 The next section describes how to avoid these issues.